-I have started this blog because I enjoy science fiction and have done so for 50 years.
+I have started this blog because I enjoy reading science fiction and have done so for over 50 years.
 I still read and watch a great deal of it, past and present, and thought I would like to share this passion with others.
 I have taken the title of this blog from H G Wells as this is what he himself called his work, he never called it “science fiction,” a term then unknown.
 In 1921, in a preface to a new edition of The Sleeper Awakes, published by Odhams Press, Wells wrote : “It is the first of a series of books I have written at intervals…they are all “fantasies of possibility”; each one takes some great creative tendency, or group of tendencies , and develops its possible consequences in the future.”
 I think Wells sums up what has always attracted me to the genre: the ideas and imagination which at their best can make you look at the world in a different way.

 Apart from this I research and write history books; teach courses about radical history, particularly the history of radical women 1790-1970; and lead radical history walks around Manchester from time to time.
 You find out more about these activities on my other blog: Red Flag Walks